“Across Sonoma Mountain, wisps of sea fog are stealing. The afternoon sun smolders in the drowsy sky. I have everything to make me glad I am alive.”

 – Jack London

-European immigrants made their way to California wine country before there were wine-producing vineyards in what is now Napa Valley and Sonoma County.
-I often think that like me, they felt a sense of being “home” here, not only in the countryside which is so reminiscent of Italy but also in the proximity to the coast and its charming seaside villages.
-Those familiar with wine production in their homelands surely knew that northern California’s combination of warm days and cool nights had the potential for spectacular wine.
+European immigrants made their way to California wine country before there were wine-producing vineyards.
+I often think that they felt a sense of being “home” here, not only in the countryside, which is so reminiscent of Italy but also in the proximity to the coast and its charming seaside villages.
+And then there was the potential for wine.
+Those familiar with wine production in their homelands surely knew that northern California’s Mediterranean climate had the potential for spectacular vino, vin, and wein.